© 2005 – 2018

 “I have troubles with the emotions thinking that he’s out there somewhere by himself and that he’s passed, alone and scared, (with) no family around him, no nothing,” Robert Robinson told the Journal.
 “That’s the hardest part for me.
 Yes, it’s difficult to lose somebody but the majority of time they have family around them when they do pass.”

-If you have any information regarding the whereabouts of Dale Robinson, please contact Officer John Vickery of the Moville Police Department at (712) 870-3385.
+If you have any information about what may have happened to Dale Robinson, please contact Det.
+Norm Peterson at the Woodbury County Sheriff’s Office at (712) 279-6010, or call the Moville Police Department at (712) 870-3385.

 A DNA sample has been submitted and tests are complete.